 How Much Do Dental Implants Cost?

-The average price of dental implants can vary depending on where you live, what dentist you go to and the kind of implant you’re getting.
-However, dental implants still tend to be far more expensive than other options regardless of the variables involved.

-To get an accurate estimate of what dental implants would cost you, it’s best to talk to a dental implant specialist and discuss your options, and ask for their price.
+The average price of dental implants can vary depending on where you live, what dentist you go to, and the type of implant you get.
+For an accurate estimate, it’s best to talk to a prosthodontist, discuss your options, and ask for their price.

-Every patient is unique, and so the cost of dental implants will differ from one person to another.
-Price differences from one patient to another can be influenced by additional procedures such as bone grafts, X-rays and CT scans.
+Every patient is unique, and so the cost of dental implants will differ from one person to the next.
+Price differences primarily come from the need for additional procedures including bone grafts, x-rays, and CT scans.

 Another factor that’s important in determining the cost of dental implants is the kind of dental implants you need.
-Below is a rough estimate of what your dental implants might cost depending on the kind of implants you’re planning to get:
+Below are the average costs for each dental implant option:

 - Single tooth dental implant – $3000–$6000

-Whichever way it goes, don’t choose your dentist solely based on pricing.
-Good dental implants should last a lifetime without giving you any problems, so choosing a dentist with experience and skill is usually worth the extra investment.
+It may be tempting to do so, but don’t choose your dentist simply based on pricing.
+Good dental implants should last a lifetime without giving you any problems, so choosing a dentist with experience and skill is well worth the extra investment.

-Many patients look at price estimates regarding dental procedures by simply considering the upfront, immediate cost of different tooth replacement options.
-When you look at dental implants in this way, they’ll always seem far too expensive when compared to alternatives like dental bridges and regular removable dentures.
+Many patients only look at the up-front, immediate cost of alternative tooth replacement options.
+When you look at dental implants in this way, they’ll always seem far too expensive compared to alternatives like dental bridges or dentures.

 But the expenses don’t stop there.
-Dentures also need to be refitted whenever you feel they’re no longer comfortable.
-To do this, you’ll need to visit your dentist to have them relined.
-This will add to the expenses you have to consider if you choose to wear dentures instead of getting implants.
+Dentures need to be refitted whenever your jawbone naturally changes.
+To do this, you’ll need to visit your dentist to have them realigned.

-Overall, dental implants will help you enjoy a better quality of life.
-You’ll still be able to enjoy your favorite foods and laugh without worrying that your teeth will fall out.
-Being able to eat a variety of foods, can help you stay healthier and eat more nutritious meals than if you had to only eat soft foods.
+Overall, dental implants give you a better quality of life.
+You’ll still be able to enjoy your favorite foods and laugh without worrying about your teeth falling out.
+Being able to eat a varied diet will help you stay healthier than if you’re limited to soft foods.
 When you think about it, there’s no price you can put on a healthy smile!